Happenings in the Indian World

 Attention all Fort Peck Nakota, the new website for the General Counsel is located at https://sites.goggle.com/site/fortpeckassiniboine/ Communication with the people is the key for great government and accomplishments.
 They would like to hear from their constituents/people.

-American Indian Scholars Specialty License Plates that Benefit the Scholarship
+Scholars Specialty License Plates that Benefit the Scholarship Fund, Anyone who donates a minimum of $25 to the program is

-deserving Indian students.
-The proceeds go to a scholarship for American Indian
+continued support for the American Indian Scholars License Plates program.
+The proceeds go to a scholarship for

 Prayer Ceremony is held every 1st and 3rd Sunday of the month at Four Winds